 ** Also, in Redux, it's noted that a Capt.
 Colby is sent to make the initial attempt to stop Kurtz.
 Colby's background is the complete opposite of Willard's but on arrival Willard meets Colby and finds that the fine upstanding officer and his team have fallen in with Kurtz.
 It's possible that Willard's already unstable psychology made him safe from corruption.

 * The part right before the crew enters Cambodia past that bridge can come across as surreal just for the sake of it.
 But then again, we are looking through the eyes and ears of Private Lance who is currently stoned on drugs, '''no wonder''' it was surreal.

-* While the plot of Apocalypse Now is essentially Conrad's ''Heart of Darkness'', most of the scenes are taken nearly verbatim from a real-life, first person account of the war, whose title I alas cannot remember.
+* While the plot of ''Apocalypse Now'' is essentially Conrad's ''Heart of Darkness'', most of the scenes are taken nearly verbatim from a real-life, first person account of the war, ''Dispatches'' by Michael Herr.
 The scene at the bridge is exactly as described, right down to the stoned-out M79 gunner killing the screaming VC with a single, instinctive shot in the dark.
 The movie was surreal because the war was surreal.

 * Colonel Kurtz's assassination turns out being for nothing in the long run.
 The entire reason Willard was contracted to kill Kurtz was so that his methods of fighting in Laos and Cambodia would be kept secret as America wasn't supposed to be there, even though that type of tactic would be beneficial towards achieving victory.
 America ends up leaving Vietnam, giving up on winning the war, and the presence of MACV-SOG and the CIA's top secret missions going on there end up being revealed after the end of the war anyway.
 The death of Kurtz covered up nothing.
 Kurtz had practical military necessity in mind, not his commanders.
 A model officer and a loving father and husband was killed for no real reason.